microsoft/winrtc/patches_for_WebRTC_org/master-08b11caf/readme.md

 This document will walk you through the steps required for getting WebRTC code base, patching it and build it for UWP.

 These patches are being contributed back.
 Some of these patches were already merged into their original repos, but didn't rolled over WebRTC yet.
-Contribute changes back take time.
+Contributing changes back take time.
 We want you to be able to build Windows apps with real time communications as soon as possible.

 Building WebRTC from scratch is extremely powerful, but it is a lot of work.
 If you are looking for shipping a limited set of codecs or greater control of the binary size, building from scratch is the way to go.
 However, we believe that most developers would be ok with a more off of shelf solution.